Rayyaan-bytex/cs30-major-project/propsal.md

 ## Needs To Have

 - An Interactive 9 x 9 Grid
-- Few numbers already added in the grid
+- Few helper numbers already added in the grid
 - Let user select a cell and input a number in it
 - Check if user has made a mistake (number added in cell turns red)
 - Add a 'Mistakes:' Counter